 Figure 5.
-Genetic Interactions of Overexpression Uniporter Components
+Genetic Interactions of Overexpression Uniporter Components the conserved set of dedicated channel and regulatory proteins that form the uniporter complex.

-(A) Flies bearing the eye-specific GMR-GAL4 driver and UAS-MCU transgene (GMR > MCU) crossed to transgenes of the indicated uniporter components or to a control (+) $w^{1118}$ line.
+(A) Flies bearing the eye-specific GMR-GAL4 driver and UAS-MCU transgene (GMR > MCU) crossed to transgenes of the indicated uniporter components or to a control (+) w^{1118} line.

 (B) Flies bearing a combination of the eye-specific GMR-GAL4 driver and both UAS-MCU and UAS-EMRE transgenes (GMR > MCU+EMRE) crossed to transgenes of the indicated components or to a control (GFP) transgene.
 Below the micrograph images are schematic cartoons of the proposed status of the uniporter based on the composition of the overexpressed components.
-Scale bar: 100 $\mu m$ .
+Scale bar: 100 μm .
 See also Figure S5.